topasmc/topas-docs/parameters/geometry/parallel_world.rst

     b:Ge/MyComponent/IsParallel = "True"

+Due to limitations in the Geant4-DNA chemistry design, parallel worlds may not be used if Geant4-DNA chemistry is included in your physics list.
+TOPAS will issue an error message in this situation.

 * Parallel world components may be children of other parallel world components.
 * Parallel world components may be children of mass world components.
 * Mass world components may not be children of parallel world components.